Fund manager BlackRock opens office in Saudi Arabia

-RIYADH, Sept 4 (Reuters) - BlackRock Inc, the world’s largest fund manager, has opened an office in Saudi Arabia, pushing ahead with plans to capitalise on the government’s ambitious reform agenda despite global criticism of its human rights record.
+RIYADH (Reuters) - BlackRock Inc (BLK.N), the world’s largest fund manager, has opened an office in Saudi Arabia, pushing ahead with plans to capitalize on the government’s ambitious reform agenda despite global criticism of its human rights record.

 Chief Executive Larry Fink last year said that BlackRock would not cut ties with the kingdom, which came under pressure over the murder of journalist Jamal Khashoggi.
 Fink pulled out of a major investment conference in Riyadh at the time.